Anjana-Sanjeev/Crowdfunding_ETL/README.md

     * Inspect the four CSV files, and then sketch an ERD of the tables  by using QuickDBD.
     * A database schema labelled, crowdfunding_db_schema.sql is created.
-    * A crowdfunding_db.sql is created using the crowdfunding_db_schema.sql file
     * The database has the appropriate primary and foreign keys and relationships.
     * Each CSV file is imported into the appropriate table without errors.
     * The data from each table is displayed using a SELECT * statement.